chipsalliance/chisel/docs/src/resources/faqs.md

 ### Get me FIRRTL

-If for some reason you don't want the Verilog (e.g. maybe you want to run some custom transformations before exporting to Verilog), then use something along these lines (replace Multiplier with your module):
+If for some reason you don't want the Verilog (e.g. maybe you want to run some custom transformations before exporting to Verilog), then use something along these lines:

 ```scala
 package intro